-Restricted Fund Balance-Excess revenues at the end of a fiscal year that were donated for a specific or restricted purpose are classified as restricted net assets.
+Restricted Fund Balance-Excess revenues at the end of a fiscal year that were donated for a specific or restricted purpose are classified as net assets with donor restrictions.
 These must be held in reserve for the categorical use for which they were received.
 An example would be a donor who grants a cash gift for a specific capital project.
 Excess funds in reserve once the capital program is completed cannot be used for operating expenses unless the donor gives express permission.
 Another example would include excess revenue in a fiscal year from a contract source (although generally these amounts would not be recognized as revenue until services are performed; therefore, they do not result in net assets).
 The funds may be used by the organization, but, according to the terms of the contract, can only be used in the program area from which they were generated.
 Conversely, there are some contract sources, including government contracts, that allow for retention of funds that are not restricted to the program from which they were generated, but for general organizational use.
-When there is doubt about the classification of a source of excess funds, the grantor is usually the best or most prudent decision- maker in this matter.
+When there is doubt about the classification of a source of excess funds, the grantor is usually the best or most prudent decision-maker in this matter.
 The auditor's role is to confirm this classification of excess revenue.

-Temporarily Restricted Net Assets -Temporarily restricted fund balances consist of funds that were received by the organization with a donor-imposed restriction that will lapse upon occurrence of conditions specified by the donor.
+Temporarily Restricted Net Assets-Temporarily restricted fund balances consist of funds that were received by the organization with a donor-imposed restriction that will lapse upon occurrence of conditions specified by the donor.
 An example would be a gift received by the CIL with stipulations that funds were to be used only for operating expenses of a new program yet to be implemented by the organization.
 The funds would not be available for use until the new program was implemented.

-Unrestricted Net Assets-Those that can be used for any general purpose the board and management deem appropriate in furthering the mission of the organization.
+Net Assets Without Donor Restrictions-Those that can be used for any general purpose the board and management deem appropriate in furthering the mission of the organization.
 This use can include operational expenses, equipment needs, capital projects, etc. These are funds generated from a source that has placed no requirements for specific use upon its excess funding.

-Another facet of net assets is the organization's total assets, which include unrestricted, temporarily restricted, and permanently restricted net assets.
-Permanently restricted net assets cannot be spent, although income from them can generally be spent.
+Another facet of net assets is the organization's total assets, which include both net assets with donor restrictions and net assets without donor restrictions.
+Some donor restrictions are permanent in nature, so the principal cannot be spent, although income from them can generally be spent.

-Property and Equipment - The value of property and equipment should be recorded.
+Property and Equipment-The cost of property and equipment should be recorded.
 Accurate property and equipment valuation stems in large part from competent inventory control measures.
 This begins in purchasing policy and practice when assets are either purchased or donated.
 In order to establish good practice in this area, some key considerations are:

-- Accurate recording of the acquisition, including date and cost (valuation if donated) - Contract that the asset is expensed or charged to - Location - Physically tagging or serial numbering the item with organization name and asset item number
+- Accurate recording of the acquisition, including date and cost (valuation if donated) - Contract or program activity that the asset is expensed or charged to - Location - Physically tagging or serial numbering the item with organization name and asset item number